Estimating quantile treatments without strict overlap: Appendix B: auxiliary results

-This appendix contains both the proofs of the main theorems in Sections \ref{sec:IPW-quantile}, \ref{sec:intermediate} and \ref{sec:qte} as well as the proofs of the required technical results.
-We start by establishing certain useful properties of moments of the propensity scores, followed by two subsections, dealing with fixed quantiles and intermediate quantiles, correspondingly.
+This appendix contains the proofs of the auxiliary technical results needed for the proofs of the main theorems in Sections \ref{sec:IPW-quantile}, \ref{sec:intermediate} and \ref{sec:qte}.
+We start by establishing certain useful properties of moments of the propensity scores, followed by two subsections, dealing with fixed quantiles and intermediate quantiles, respectively.

 \begin{lemma} Under Assumption \ref{ass:RV_prop_score}, the following asymptotic results hold as $u\to 0$:

 and for any $\beta>\gamma_1-1$,

 \end{lemma} \begin{proof} Note that